logo for organic-pet-digest.com

 Canine Tumors - What You Should Do Next

 You can also take your dog directly to a veterinarian to get checked out.
-On the bottom of our Dog Vet Care page you will find a list of links to help you find a specialist in your area.
+On the bottom of our Dog Vet Care page you will find a list of links to help you find a holistic veterinarian in your area.

 Either way, if you have recently noticed an unusual growth on or abnormal color of your dog’s skin or you have seen behavior that’s making you think something might be wrong, you should seek a professional’s advice as soon as possible.